nionio6915/Euclid_Probe/README.md

 # EUCLID PROBE

 A highly accurate, magneticaly coupled Z-Probe that is not affected by bed temp, bed material, magnetism or surface treatment.

 The probe can be configured to be used as Z-endstop, be manually or automatically deployed via gcode macros, and can take advantage of the firmware's probe pickup detection scheme to ensure pickup/release.
 It uses screw attached magnets for both mechanical coupling and for electrical contact.
 The Z-Probe circuit is completed when the probe is attached.

 Discussion and support is available as a subgroup to the CroXY Discord- https://discord.gg/jfnVrUx2uK

 Parts kits and fully assembled probes are available for purchase at www.euclidprobe.com.
-The most current info, including printable dock and mount files are also hosted at www.euclidprobe.com .
+The most current info, including printable dock and mount files are also hosted at www.euclidprobe.com. **The files here lag updates from the main site**

 Screws are used to postively attach the magnets to the component PCB's.
 The unique dock design securely captures the probe, providing secure and reliable docking and undocking.
 As of 8/1/2021, in the process of switch proving, the test printer has sucessivly made over 100,000 deploy and retracts without a docking failure.